Certified critic on Rotten Tomatoes. Member of the Houston Film Critics Society. Also writes for Bounding Into Comics and GeeksHaveGame.

 The performances in the film mostly ride on Martin and his four friends.
 They’re certainly believable as four guys who have known each other for a long time, but Mads Mikkelsen and Thomas Bo Larsen seem to have more chemistry and spend more time together than the others.
 Bo Larsen’s character, Tommy, is mostly broken and only has his dog and his soccer kids to look forward to outside of work.
 He latches onto alcohol as a crutch even though Martin is attempting to encourage him otherwise.

 Thomas Vinterberg has crafted another incredibly mesmerizing film around the unexpected troubles one might face as a teacher.
 Another Round is a short fuse of a drama centered on a bad idea.
-You know that inevitable and combustible explosion will happen any moment, but watching until it finally does is the mastery of the concept.
+You know that inevitable and combustible explosion will happen at any moment, but watching until it finally does is the mastery of the concept.

 Mads Mikkelsen’s performance is poignant in a subtle kind of way.
 You sympathize with the character, but also want to scold him for such idiotic decisions.
 Another Round is a riveting train wreck of a comedic drama that you can’t wait to see derail.